 - The poles could be better quality material

 The Geertop Portable Backpacking Tent is for 4-season outdoor activities.
-It has a high-quality waterproof and windproof coated polyester material, allowing you to keep safe in the tent even in the bad weather.
+It has a high-quality waterproof and windproof coated polyester material, allowing you to keep safe in the tent even in bad weather.
 You don’t need to worry about snow or rain!
 This tent has enough space for 3 or 4 people, which can support a camping trip with family or friends.
 It’s easy to set up and best for traveling since it is lightweight.

 - Fully rainproof and highly lightweight; 210T breathable polyester inner tent, 210D PU 50000 mm Oxford fabric for the floor, and 210 PU 3000 mm anti-tear checkered polyester fly tarp